intelligent-machine-learning/dlrover/docs/design/faults-diagnosis.md

 heavier recovery process.
 To minimize recovery overhead, we propose four levels of diagnosis actions, ranging from light to heavy intervention:

-1. retry, when the error is temporary
+1. retry, when the error is temporary.
-2. restart training process
+2. restart training process.
-3. re-configure training job, e.g., replace a failure node
+3. re-configure training job, e.g., replace a failure node.
-4. fail the job and report, when there is a fatal error leading to a complete stop
+4. fail the job and report, when there is a fatal error leading to a complete stop.

 ## Architecture of Faults Diagnosis System